This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 DPI stands for dots per inch and is a reference to how close the ink dots are in an image when it is printed.
 It’s important to have a DPI of at least 300 when printing work.
 DPI matters less for art that’s designed for web use, but should still be considered.

-Many people want to blame DPI for their Procreate pixelation problems, but it’s likely not the case.
-DPI only matters when you print an image.
-If you plan to print your Procreate design, DPI does matter and you should make sure it’s set to at least 300.
+Many people want to blame DPI for their Procreate pixelation problems, but it’s not always the case.
+DPI mainly comes into play when you print an image.
+If you plan to print your Procreate design, you should make sure your DPI is at least 300.

 How do I make Procreate lines smoother?